proxer/ProxerLibJava/README.md

 You can easily write your own requests if this library does not provide a request yet.
-To do so, have a look at the `entity`, `result` and `request` packages for each class.
+To do so, have a look at the `entity`, `result` and `request` packages for each API class.
 You have to define a `Entity`, a `ProxerResult` subclass and a `ProxerRequest` subclass, each with an easy to implement interface.
 Don't forget to do a Pull Request!